biblelamp/JavaEE/README.md

 # JavaEE
-My exercises in the study of JavaEE
+My exercises in studying of JavaEE